buttplugio/buttplug/buttplug/README.md

 the Rust library.
 See the [buttplug-rs-ffi](https://github.com/buttplugio/buttplug-rs-ffi) repo for more info.

-## Hardware Support

-Buttplug-rs is currently capable of controlling toys via:

-- Bluetooth LE
-- Serial Ports
-- USB HID
-- Lovense Devices via the Lovense Dongle (All Versions)
-- Lovense Connect App
-- XInput gamepads (Windows only at the moment)

-See [IOSTIndex](https://iostindex.com) for a full list of supported hardware (Filter on "Buttplug Rust").

 ## Introduction

 [Buttplug](https://buttplug.io) is a framework for hooking up hardware to interfaces, where hardware